List of birds of Goa: Buntings

-The emberizids are a large family of passerine birds.
+The buntings are a large family of passerine birds.
 They are seed-eating birds with distinctively shaped bills.
 In Europe, most species are called buntings.
-In North America, most of the species in this family are known as sparrows, but these birds are not closely related to the Old World sparrows which are in the family Passeridae.
-Many emberizid species have distinctive head patterns.
+Species in North America formerly included in this family, mostly known as sparrows, have now been moved to a separate family Passerellidae, though these birds are not closely related to the Old World sparrows which are in the family Passeridae.
+Many buntings species have distinctive head patterns.